Click on the Indicators below for More Information

 Description of Time Series:

-Between 2015 and 2020 the average change in coastal county tourism GDP showed a significant decreasing trend.
+Between 2016 and 2021 the average change in coastal county tourism GDP showed no trend.

 Indicator Source Information